 An inverse function is a relationship between two variables.
 As one increases, the other decreases.
 The variables respond in opposition to one another; as variable “A” increases, variable “B” decreases.
 If variable “B” increases, variable “A” decreases.
 Here are some examples to help you understand this principle.

 - If more people work on the task, the less time it will take less time to complete.
 If there are fewer people, the job will take longer.

 - Traveling at a faster rate of speed will decrease the time it will take to your destination.
 At a slower pace, it will take longer to get there.

 - In the proper operation of a see-saw, one side goes up the other goes down.
 Balance scales and elevator counter-weights operate the same way.

 We find this same inverse function happens with people.
 We’ll explain how we discovered this inverse relationship in a moment.
 Let’s look at the elements of this equation between faith and reason.

 What is Reasoning?

-To reason is thinking with common sense and logic.
+To reason is to think with common sense and logic.
 It is an essential cognitive ability for survival (2).
 “Reasoning” is engaging the analytical capability of the mind to render accurate results.
 It involves problem-solving, planning, abstract thinking, complex idea comprehension, and learning from experience.
 Rational thinking and logical reasoning are good skills to have.

-Intelligence Quotient Test measures intelligence with a fair degree of accuracy.
+The Intelligence Quotient Test measures intelligence with a fair degree of accuracy.
 However, even people who consider themselves highly intelligent are not immune to mind control techniques used in propaganda and religious indoctrination.
 The main factor in this equation is the filter of our worldview, which colors everything with a pre-assigned set of judgments, biases, and prejudice.